 At the same time, the fact that someone has been through some brutal experiences doesn’t mean they can’t be reasonable.
 Some very wounded people are trying very hard to make relationships work, and that means they will try to help you understand their perspective when you ask.
 So you don’t want to write someone off just because they have a lot of sensitive triggers.
 As long as they are willing to do their share of the work in trying to resolve misunderstandings, there is hope for the relationship to progress.
 But when someone isn’t willing to even try to hear your point of view or help you understand what’s going on in their minds, then you’re going to be better off cutting ties.

 When someone bans you and gets many other mutual associations to do the same, it’s natural to feel very hurt.
 But let’s be honest: how reasonable are those other people being to just believe one person’s biased view of you?
-When people ban together to socially shun you, it’s because they are trying to stay on the group leader’s good side, even if that means throwing you under the bus.
+When people band together socially to shun you, it’s because they are trying to stay on the group leader’s good side, even if that means throwing you under the bus.
 Before you start groveling, take an honest assessment of how fickle these folks are being.
 Their behavior tells you that they will gladly knife you again in the future to save their own hides, so why are you trying to get them to like you?

 Mature people are going to respond to you based on their direct experience of you, not let someone else’s beef with you control their behavior.
 People who are constantly taking offense over every little thing are demonstrating that they are simply not in a good place to handle the friction that comes with every relationship.
 Don’t exhaust yourself trying to appease unstable people because it’s a thankless job that will only drag you down into bitter burnout.
 While you want to respect the effect pain has on people, don’t make it your job to fix everyone.
 Healing from the past is a complex process which requires a certain amount of internal resources, and certain types of personal choices–neither of which are things you can control for someone else.
 Yes, it is totally frustrating when one hurting person ends up slamming doors of opportunity in your face.
 But as long as they are in a position of power, that opportunity was probably just an illusion.
 Instead of obsessing over what might have been, you’re better off accepting the closed door and going on the hunt for new opportunities.
 There are always new opportunities.
 Your next one might take a bit to show itself, but it will, and when it does, you want to be ready to make the most of it by not being focused on the past.

 This post was written in response to a request.
-You can request a post as well by clicking here.